certara/pyDarwin/docs/Example1.rst

 -----------------------------

 Example 1 template file :download:`template file <../examples/user/Example1/template.txt>`
 Example 1 searchs a 6 dimensional space.
 The dimensions corresponds to :ref:`token group <token group>`.

 Data file path
 --------------
-Typically, the NMTRAN data file will be located in the :ref:`working directory directory<working directory>`.
+Typically, the NMTRAN data file will be located in the :ref:`working directory<working directory>`.
 As the models are run in a directory two levels down
 (home directory/generation/model) the path to the data set can be given as

 ::